chipshorter/chipshorter.github.io/_posts/2016-11-14-Hello-Rust.md

 println!("10 factorial is {}", factorial(10));
 {% endhighlight %}

-The [Rust][2] syntax is a little more concise, but both are pretty much the same in this case.
-Interestingly, if you try to call the function/method with a value of `21` then the [Java][3] method will just return a wrong result(`-4249290049419214848`) due to overflowing the size of a `long`, whereas the [Rust][2] function will throw a runtime error `thread 'main' panicked at 'attempt to multiply with overflow'`, which I prefer as it's safer.
+Apart from the [Rust][2] syntax is a little more concise they are pretty much the same.
+Interestingly, if you try to call the function/method with a value of `21` then the [Java][3] method will simply return a wrong result(`-4249290049419214848`) due to overflowing the size of a `long`, whereas the [Rust][2] function will throw a runtime error `thread 'main' panicked at 'attempt to multiply with overflow'`, which I prefer as it's safer.
 Of course, it would be better to implement some error handling, but it's early days for me with [Rust][2].

 [1]: https://jekyllrb.com "Jekyll"